Sibiu Travel Guide: Top Things to Do & Places to Visit

 After so much walking, you’re probably hungry by now and need to refuel.
 And you've seen lots of nice places to eat during your walks either in a lively square or on a quiet narrow street.

-Sibiu has a high-end food scene with some of the best restaurants in Romania most of them in the city center.
-It prides itself with its regional cuisine and multi-cultural influences and reinterpreted recipes.
+Sibiu has a high-end food scene with some of the best restaurants in Romania most of them in the city centre.
+It prides itself on its regional cuisine and multicultural influences and reinterpreted recipes.
 So it's also on the pricey side compared to the rest of Romania.

-Expect to pay around 15-25 Euro per person for a main dish with a drink and appetiser or desert of very good quality.
+Expect to pay around 15-25 Euro per person for a main dish with a drink and appetiser or dessert of very good quality.
 Here's a local list of restaurants in Sibiu we trust.

-Or maybe you'd like to go into a typical farmers' market to see local producers and farmers selling their products and - why not - buying straight from the source!
-Our local guide will tell you more about Romanian food and you'll taste the best of what Sibiu has to offer:
+If you'd like to go into a typical farmers' market to see local producers and farmers selling their products and - why not - buying straight from the source!
+Head over to Piata Cibin for a cultural shock experience.

 The best time to visit Sibiu is from April to late October.
-It tends to get very hot and crowded during August but that's when going on day trips outside the city is a good idea.
-December is also a great time to visit because of the Sibiu Christmas Market and beautiful decorations the city has.
+Weather in Romania tends to get pretty hot during July but that's when going on day trips outside the city is a good idea.
+December is also a great time to visit because of the Sibiu Christmas Market and the beautiful decorations the city has.

-During Summer months lots of international events take place in the city so everything gets busier and more expensive!
+During the Summer months, lots of international events take place in the city so everything gets busier and more expensive!

-The city is small and if you stay a little further from the historic center you'll probably find better conditions.
-You'll rarely need a taxi to get around the city, unless you want to go ASTRA museum.
+The city is small and if you stay far from the historic centre you'll probably find better conditions.
+You'll rarely need a taxi to get around the city unless you want to go ASTRA museum.

 That's it - I hope you'll come visit and enjoy Sibiu like I do!